Wyssen Towers replace historic howitzer shots in LCC

 Protected Objects: | Highway, Town of Alta |

-Installed systems: | - 1x Wyssen Avalanche Tower LS12-5 (Installation 2017) - 12x Wyssen Avalanche Towers LS12-5 (Installation 2020) - 1x Weather Station - 2x LIA® Laser Scanner - 1x IDA® Infrasound Detection System |
+Installed systems: | - 1x Wyssen Avalanche Tower LS12-5 (Installation 2017) - 12x Wyssen Avalanche Tower LS12-5 (Installation 2020) - 1x Weather station - 2x LIA® Laser Scaner - 1x IDA® Infrasound Detection System |

 Initial Situation